 IV.
 Parental Leave

-- Employees who have been employed in an eligible full or part-time (50% or more) position for at least twelve months are eligible to use ten (10) days of paid parental leave at the time of the birth or adoption of a child.
+- Employees who have been employed in a full or part-time (50% or more) position for at least six (6) months are eligible for parental leave.

 VI.
 Military Leave